PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-17 08:03:01
+Last updated: 2024-04-17 08:04:55
-Random Quote: Keys, scumbag.
-It's the universal symbol for keys. - Mike Ehrmantraut
+Random Quote: Lily: "Swear on the lifes of your unborn boy and girl!"
+Ted: "I swear... on Luke and Leia!" - Ted Mosby